fangwei123456/spikingjelly/docs/source/tutorials/en/ann2snn_transformer.rst

 The full SST-2 validation run below was measured on an NVIDIA A100-SXM4-80GB with the 872-sample validation split:

-.. list-table:: BERT SST-2 SpikeZIP-TF-style conversion results
+.. list-table:: BERT SST-2 Transformer TD-equivalent conversion results
     :header-rows: 1
     :widths: 36 18 18 18